Bwreck9/Project/README.md

 Needs:
 CSS formatting,
-Possibly superior method of Javascript restricting selections?, and the Fine-tuning of the HTML form
+Possibly superior method of Javascript restricting selections?, and Fine-tuning of the HTML form